 Linda Ragland

-Linda joined Paul College of Business and Economics at the University of New Hampshire in the fall of 2013.
+Linda joined the Peter T. Paul College of Business and Economics at the University of New Hampshire in the fall of 2013.
 She is an Associate Professor of Accounting.
-At the professional level, Linda is a member of the Governmental Accounting Standards Advisory Council for the US Governmental Accounting Standards Board.
-Related, Linda is the President of the Government and Nonprofit Section of American Accounting Association.
-In terms of research, Linda’s interest centers around two core areas.
-Her primary area of research focuses on the association between financial measures and pricing in the municipal bond market.
-Her second area of interest relates to governmental and nonprofit financial reporting and disclosure as it relates to charity care and sustainability initiatives.
-To date, Linda has numerous publications in high quality peer reviewed accounting journals such as Journal of Accounting and Public Policy and the Journal of Governmental and Nonprofit Accounting.
-Linda’s teaching portfolio aligns with her research.
-While at UNH, she has taught five different accounting courses including Intermediate Accounting, Governmental Accounting, and Ethics and Nonprofit Accounting.
-Linda’s teaching philosophy includes bringing practical knowledge to the classroom from her experience as a Fiscal Director for a Component Unit of the State of Tennessee.
-She interjects these real world experiences into her lesson plans, as she engages with students.
-In this vein, Linda has been recognized for her teaching efforts with three teaching awards across 2016 and 2020.
+At the professional service level, Linda is a member of the Governmental Accounting Standards Advisory Council (GASAC) for the U.S. Governmental Accounting Standards Board (GASB).
+In addition, Linda is a member of the Executive Committee (as Past President, following her term as President) for the Government and Nonprofit (GNP) section of American Accounting Association (AAA), the largest organization of accountants in academia.
+In regard to research, Linda’s interests center on two core areas.
+Her primary stream of research examines the association between financial measures and pricing in the municipal bond market.
+Her second stream of research focuses on governmental and nonprofit financial reporting and disclosure, particularly as these practices relate to community benefits and sustainability initiatives.
+To date, Linda's research has been published in highly regarded peer-reviewed accounting journals such as the Journal of Accounting and Public Policy, Accounting Horizons, and the Journal of Governmental and Nonprofit Accounting.
+In terms of teaching, Linda’s portfolio aligns with her research and professional experiences.
+During her time at UNH, she has taught five different accounting courses including Intermediate Accounting, Governmental Accounting, and Ethics and Nonprofit Accounting.
+Linda’s teaching philosophy emphasizes bringing practical knowledge into the classroom, drawing on her experience as a Fiscal Director for a component unit of the State of Tennessee.
+Linda's commitment to teaching and student engagement has been recognized through three teaching awards received between 2016 and 2020.

 Courses Taught